Skip to main content

 This led the government to introduce the Smart Export Guarantee.

-If you have an energy storage system in your renewables installation, you can still apply for SEG.
+If you have an energy storage system, you can still apply for the SEG.
 For example, your battery could store electricity from the grid before exporting it later.

 Energy suppliers don’t have to pay you for non-renewable electricity exported to the grid, but some may choose to do so.